Skip to Main Content

 Prior review of content

 Employees should not be swayed in their reporting because of the wishes of outside individuals.
-Because of this, employees should never allow a source prior review of content, in its entirety or a fragmentation, before it is printed, posted or aired.
-A source should never be given the impression that they have the right to prior review before publication or broadcast.
+Because of this, employees should never allow a source prior review of content, in its entirety or a fragmentation, before it is printed, posted or broadcast.
+This includes visual content such as photography and video.
+A source should never be given the impression that they have the right to prior review before publication.
 Reporters are encouraged to double check facts and statements with sources but are only obliged to alter for factual inaccuracies.
 Should a source claim a factual inaccuracy, the fact in question must be verified independently.
 If an employee is concerned about a source’s wish to see or hear material before publication or airing, they should speak to an executive editor before making any decision.

 Outside discussion of The Daily Illini

 There will be times when a staff member has the opportunity to discuss their role with The Daily Illini, the way The Daily Illini functions or use The Daily Illini to explain the way a news organization operates.
 However, the newsroom must also maintain confidentiality outside its walls.
-Comments outside The Daily Illini must adhere to the following policy: No employee (other than columnists and editorial cartoonists through their work or about their work with full transparency) may comment on articles or any other products broadcast, produced or published by The Daily Illini publicly in any way, including any Web site or blog.
+Comments outside The Daily Illini must adhere to the following policy: No employee (other than columnists and editorial cartoonists through their work or about their work with full transparency) may comment on articles or any other products broadcast, produced or published by The Daily Illini or Illini Media Company publicly in any way, including any website or blog.
 Employees should not discuss material in any form, public or private, before it has been published.
 What is confidential to the newsroom must remain confidential.
-Furthermore, employees may not comment, publicly or privately, on the following: opinions of the editorial board and the discussion to reach vote by the editorial board, newsroom related meetings between employees and other employees or employees and outside individuals, editorial decisions and the process in which specific editorial decisions are made, internal staff issues, or placement of stories within the paper, newscast or Web site.
+Furthermore, employees may not comment, publicly or privately, on the following: opinions of the editorial board and the discussion to reach vote by the editorial board, company-related meetings between employees and/or outside individuals, editorial decisions and the process in which specific editorial decisions are made, internal staff issues or placement of stories within the paper, newscast or website.
 Staff members may discuss or explain the newsgathering process or any other general topic related to journalism based on their experiences at The Daily Illini.
-They may also comment on the structure of the newsroom or The Daily Illini in general — types of information that would not harm The Daily Illini if they were made public.
+They may also comment on the structure of the newsroom or The Daily Illini in general types of information that would not harm The Daily Illini if they were made public.

 *Includes excerpt from The Associated Collegiate Press Model Code of Ethics